Duane Rousselle: Biography

-Key Ideas
+Duane is a Visiting associate professor of sociology at the University College of Dublin.
+He currently holds the position of Associate Dean of Research and Associate Professor at the Aga Khan University.
+In 2024, he established a psychoanalysis circle in Pakistan and became the inaugural president of the Pakistan Psychoanalytic Society.

+Thought

+Post-anarchism

+Duane was a leading proponent of "post-anarchism."
+He published numerous texts and edited the foundational book "Post-Anarchism: A Reader."
+He has argued that post-anarchism allowed anarchists to reflect upon their own presuppositions and to discover problems with theories of revolutionary and insurrection.
+He said that "what was so essential about post-anarchist theory was that it surprised anarchists.
+We became surprised by what it was that we have been saying for over 150 years."

-particular affirmations
+Particular affirmations

-One of Duane's key theories is that there has been a rise in the logic of 'particular affirmations' of enjoyment after what Slavoj Zizek and others referred to as the decline of symbolic efficiency.
-These 'particular affirmations' are capable of producing the same results as modern fascism without any need of prohibitions against particular segments of the population.
+One of Duane's key theories is that there has been a rise in the logic of "particular affirmations" of enjoyment after what Slavoj Žižek and others referred to as the decline of symbolic efficiency.
+These "particular affirmations" are capable of producing the same results as modern fascism without any need of prohibitions against particular segments of the population.
 This logic has developed out of close readings of the late teachings of Jacques Lacan and the seminars of Jacques-Alain Miller.
-His argument was central to a debate with the noted philosopher Slavoj Zizek.
+His argument was central to a debate with the noted philosopher Slavoj Žižek.

-Neo-Slovenian School

-One of his major projects has been to perform a torsion of the work of the Ljubljana school of psychoanalysis, resituating their theories into another register In several published debates between himself and Slavoj Zizek he has advanced critiques of their theories of ideology, constitutive lack, surplus jouissance, totality, and capitalism to arrive at a distinctively anarchist psychoanalytic theory of contemporary politics.

-Outside Dreams
+Dreams

-Duane has argued that the dream is a meta-verse and that today we dream outside of ourselves.
-He argues that there are today the perpetuation of false negativities, which are actually fawnings/faux-negs of jouissance or enjoyment.
-The argument is that our satisfactions are perpetuated through naive notions of cynicism, negativity, criticality, and so on.
+He said that the perpetuation of false negativities are actually fawnings/faux-negs of jouissance or enjoyment and that satisfactions are perpetuated through naive notions of cynicism, negativity, and criticality.

-False Negatives

-In recent work, Duane has argued that theories of the death drive within Freudo-Marxism have led to misleading characterizations of the concept of negativity.
-He has claimed that the concept of negativity actually demonstrates positive fixations of jouissance.
-He has claimed that much of radical leftist continental philosophy today promotes “false negatives” and “false twists.”

-Plat-farm Capitalism
+Platform capitalism

-His work focuses on what he terms “feudal fixations” which remain present within so-called contemporary capitalism.
-His claim is that we are today in a sort of “plat-farm” capitalism, which is really capitalism in a feudal mode.
-This has led to a controversial statement that “capitalism would be an advancement.”
+His work focuses on what he terms "feudal fixations" in contemporary capitalism.
+He described "plat-farm" capitalism as capitalism in a feudal mode, and said that "capitalism would be an advancement."